-After a bit of slowdown on the SB20 scene in Belgium the idea to unite two closely located fleets appeared at the Europeans last year and realised this August with a two-day open championship that welcomed seven Belgian and seven Dutch teams as well as one Ukrainian.
+After a bit of slowdown on the SB20 scene in Belgium the idea to unite two closely located fleets was conceived at the Europeans last year and realised this August with a two-day open championship that welcomed seven Belgian and seven Dutch teams as well as one Ukrainian.

-Also in collaboration of two local Clubs each contributing to the event with race management, powerboats and staff, dinner venue etc the synergy effect paid off.
-The event ran as part of the Discovery Cup, which included also the local catamarans racing being supported by Land Rover.
+The collaboration of the two local Clubs, each contributing to the event with race management, powerboats and staff, dinner venue etc the synergy effect paid off.
+The event ran as part of the Discovery Cup, which also included the local catamaran racing being supported by Land Rover.
 Overall success!

-The weekend was promising to be a tough fight and that’s what is was from the beginning to the end.
-With the forecast varying from foggy showers to high 20s on gusts the hopes were high for at least 6 races.
-With the full moon on the preceding day the RC expected strong current situation, but what it was in reality was a bit of a surprise even for the local sailors.
+The weekend promised to be a tough fight, and that’s what is was from the beginning to the end.
+With the forecast varying from foggy showers to high 20s in the gusts, hopes were high for at least 6 races.
+Due to the full moon on the preceding day the RC expected strong currents, but in reality it was a surprise even for the local sailors.

-Day 1 started with leaving the dock in rain with South Westerly breeze calling the boats for the starting line by noon.
-Expecting to have enough time the RC has set up the windward/leeward race course with 1.1 nm first upwind beat with an extra 0.4 nm downwind.
-The rule of not crossing the start/finish line on reach/run was on the NoR however some boats disregarded it throughout the races and were penalised..
+Day 1 started with leaving the dock in rain in a South Westerly breeze calling the boats to the starting line by noon.
+Expecting to have enough time, the RC set up the windward/leeward race course with 1.1 nm first upwind beat with an extra 0.4 nm downwind.
+The rule of not crossing the start/finish line on reach/run was in the NoR, however some boats disregarded it throughout the races and were penalised..

-It was almost match-racing situation for Day 1 between two top competitors of the Belgian and the Dutch fleets being Bart Tygat and Marco van Driel respectively.
-Strong performance from 3J’s, Ukrainian #GameChanger, Laser World champion Simon De Gendt on 7 seas sailing and Hein Ruyten right from the start.
+Day 1 was almost a match-racing situation between the two top competitors of the Belgian and the Dutch fleets, these being Bart Tygat and Marco van Driel respectively.
+Strong performance was seen from the Dutch 3J’s, Ukrainian #GameChanger, and the Belgian Laser World champion Simon De Gendt on “7 seas sailing” and Hein Ruyten right from the start.

-With upwinds tactics varying from stretching it to the shore to going mid-course it was on downwinds where it was tricky.
-With a handful of local knowledge “Go with the flow” of Bart Tytgat was doing the chess moves, gybing exactly for the layline while most of the fleet was still on the shore side.
-Rounding Downwind Mark 1 in the following sequence: Go with the flow, MXTC, 7 seas, 3J’s, De Keizer of Mark Snijder, Gert Lerno, #GC, Hein Ruyten.
+With upwind tactics varying from stretching to the shore to going mid-course it was on the downwind legs where it got tricky.
+With a handful of local knowledge “Go with the flow” of Bart Tytgat was making chess moves, gybing exactly for the layline while most of the fleet was still on the shore side.
+Rounding downwind Mark 1 was in the following sequence: Go with the flow, MXTC, 7 seas, 3J’s, De Keizer of Mark Snijder, Gert Lerno, #GC, Hein Ruyten.

-On the second downwind it was the time for the current to come into force and the boats were flying over the racecourse with more teams going out to the sea for more wind.
-Despite the lead throughout the race it was on the finish line, where MXTC of Marco van Driel arrived slightly ahead of Bart, winning the race. #GameChanger coming in a strong 3rd after gaining a few places on the downwinds.
+On the second downwind leg it was time for the current to come into force and the boats were spread across the racecourse with more teams going out to sea for greater wind.
+Despite the lead throughout the race, it was on the finish line that MXTC of Marco van Driel arrived slightly ahead of Bart, winning the race. #GameChanger came in a strong 3rd after gaining a few places on the downwinds.

-Race 2 saw the wind shift of 30 degrees and after a short delay with AP up it was a tricky start with several boats being over the line early, but only one turning back.
-Strong start for #GC and Selden on the pin.
-First upwind mark saw Sharkbite of Gert Lerno rounding first leaving Marco and Bart behind.
+Race 2 saw a wind shift of 30 degrees and after a short delay with AP up it was a tricky start with several boats being over the line early, but only one turning back.
+A strong start for #GC and Selden on the pin.
+The first upwind mark saw Sharkbite of Gert Lerno rounding first leaving Marco and Bart behind.

-The current was so strong that some of the boats couldn’t get to the second mark being dragged inside the racecourse and forced to drop already hoisted spinnaker to tack back and lose time getting back on speed.
+The current was so strong that some of the boats couldn’t get to the second mark as they were swept past the mark and forced to tack back and lose time getting back on speed.

-The downwind saw one MOB situation but quickly recovered, again flying downwind witnessed great come backs, one of them being for #GameChanger with combination of tactics and great boat handling in strong breeze.
-Heading over to the finish top 6 places were a match-race to the line, being Bart Tytgat and Marco van Driel as the first duo, Martijn Buitenhuis and Simon De Gendt as 3rd and 4th and 3J’s and #GameChanger for 5th & 6th.
+The downwind saw one MOB situation, but quickly recovered, again flying downwind witnessed great come backs, one of them being for #GameChanger with a combination of tactics and great boat handling in strong breeze.
+Heading over to the finish, the top 6 places were match-races to the line: those being Bart Tytgat and Marco van Driel as the first duo, Martijn Buitenhuis and Simon De Gendt as 3rd and 4th and 3J’s and #GameChanger for 5th & 6th.

-Race 3 started with shortening the race-cource upwind to 0.8 miles as the time it took to go up was beginning to be too long.
-The current now in full flow against the starting boats together with the big choppy waves made it a real fight for survival.
+Race 3 started with shortening the race-cource upwind to 0.8 miles as the time it took to go up was beginning to become too long.
+The current was now in full flow against the starting boats, which together with the big choppy waves made it a real fight for survival.
 After a clear start the leading boats were Buitenhuis Advies, MXTC and Sharkbite.
-With the wind picking up the downwinds started to show some difficulties with hoisting spinnakers, eventually losing them to the water and some breakages, one of them being for the top team “Go with the flow” who after a clash with another boat have lost their mast resulting in DNF and dropping them out from further competition.
+With the wind picking up during the downwind legs, there was some difficulty with hoisting spinnakers, eventually losing them in the water and some breakages – one of them being the top team “Go with the flow”, who after a clash with another boat lost their mast resulting in DNF, dropping them out from further competition.
 Winners of this battle were MXTC, #GameChanger and 3J’s accordingly.